-Interest in blockchain technology is growing exponentially and new applications are emerging almost on a daily basis.
-While it will take time for the disruptive power of this technology, on which cryptocurrencies are based, to unfold, digital marketers in particular should follow its development.
-We explain 10 application examples of how the blockchain can be used in digital marketing.
+Interest in blockchain technology is growing exponentially, and new applications are emerging almost daily.
+While it will take time for the disruptive power of this technology, on which cryptocurrencies are based, to unfold, digital marketers, in particular, should follow its development.
+We explain ten application examples of how the blockchain can be used in digital marketing.

-The blockchain is currently one of the most important trending topics in the digital industry
+Blockchain is currently one of the most important trending topics in the digital industry.

-Ten years ago, the world’s first cryptocurrency was developed under the pseudonym Satoshi Nakamoto: the Bitcoin Core, the first form of Bitcoin.
-The fact that Nakamoto developed a currency as the first proof of concept for blockchain technology has meant that the financial sector in particular has dealt with this topic so far.
-In fact, the possible uses are much more extensive than we can even imagine at this point in time.
-Interest in blockchain is growing exponentially and new blockchain applications are emerging almost on a daily basis.
-So are too55 percent of German companies are of the opinion that the blockchain will be of great importance for the competitiveness of the German economy in the future .
+Ten years ago, the world’s first cryptocurrency was developed under Satoshi Nakamoto’s pseudonym: the Bitcoin Core, the first form of Bitcoin.
+The fact that Nakamoto conceived a currency as the first proof of concept for blockchain technology has meant that the financial sector, in particular, has dealt with this topic so far.
+The possible uses are much more extensive than we can even imagine at this point.
+Interest in blockchain is growing exponentially, and new blockchain applications are emerging almost daily.
+So are too55 percent of German companies believe that the blockchain will be of great importance for the competitiveness of the German economy in the future.
 That was the result of a Bitkom study.
-According to the Federal Association Bitkom, the blockchain is one of the 10 most important trend topics in the digital industry.
+According to the Federal Association Bitkom, the blockchain is one of the ten most important trend topics in the digital industry.

 What is the blockchain?

-As with Bitcoin, all other digital currencies are based on a common technology: the blockchain .
+As with Bitcoin, all other digital currencies are based on a common technology: the blockchain.
 This is a digital ledger system (cash book) in which transactions are recorded.
 This means that individual parts (“blocks”) are firmly and inseparably connected to form a chain (“chain”) and cannot be manipulated at the end.
-The Bitcoin payment system is also a very exciting field, but above all it is the technology behind it that is making the disruptive trend so revolutionary .
-The idea of a decentralized network that is not controlled and managed by one or more specific organizations can be decisive for the future of many industries.
-Because blockchain means above all elseOpenness, transparency and democracy .
+The Bitcoin payment system is also a very exciting field, but above all, it is the technology behind it that is making the disruptive trend so revolutionary.
+The idea of a decentralized network that is not controlled and managed by one or more specific organizations can be decisive for the future of many industries because blockchain means, above all elseOpenness, transparency, and democracy.
 It is the radical application of open source ideas.
-In addition to the financial industry, blockchain technology could also free the digital industry from distrust, prejudice and deception.
+In addition to the financial sector, blockchain technology could also free the digital industry from distrust, prejudice, and deception.

 What potential does the blockchain have for digital marketing?